 Relaxation increases the flow of blood around our body and thus generates more energy.
 It helps to improve memory, concentration, and positive thinking.

 Bronchial Hygiene Techniques:

-· Postural drainage is a technique used for cleaning the airways by chest physiotherapy.
+Postural drainage is a technique used for cleaning the airways through chest physiotherapy.
 This technique includes percussion, huffing, coughing, and clearing the secretions by placing the patient in various gravity-assisted positions.

-· Forced expiratory technique used to expel the sputum and reduce coughing and energy consumption.
+The forced expiratory technique is used to expel the sputum and reduce coughing and energy consumption.
 Positive expiratory pressure technique used to assist forced expiration.

 Pursed lip breathing:

-· Neuromuscular electrical stimulation can also be given to strengthen the limb muscles.
+Neuromuscular electrical stimulation can also be given to strengthening the limb muscles.

 Low-intensity activity exercises can be done and gradually moved towards more intense activities.
 These exercises can be Shoulder circles, Shoulder shrugs, Knee lifts, Ankle circles, Ankle taps, Side bends, Step-ups, Bicep curl, Wall push-off, Arm raises to the side, Knee straightening, Heel raise, and Squats.

 Stretching the muscles can help to reduce soreness.
 Each stretch should be performed gently and should be held for 15-20 seconds such as Side-stretching, Shoulder, stretching, Back thigh (Hamstring) stretching, Lower leg (Calf stretching, Front thigh (Quads) stretching, Stretching can also be done by sitting down on a stable chair.